fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Hutama: According to some narrations, the deepest level of the Hells.
 It is for the Hypocrites (Munafiqin)

-### Jannah -- The Heaven
+### Jannah -- The Paradise

+Jannah is above the seven heavens.

+Jannah is very big.

+Jannah is very beautiful.

+Jannah has many trees, rivers, and birds with beautiful sounds.
+It has all what one would like.
+Allāh created Adam in Paradise.

-The Quran describes paradise as a garden with flowing water, rising from springs and fountains (Q88:10|88:10), trees with unceasing supply of fruits grow.[8]: 58  Four rivers provide four different drinking substances, which are water, milk, honey, and wine (47:15), while wine in paradise doesn't intoxicate (52:23).[8]: 59  Physical pleasures are understood to appeal to humans.
+The Quran describes paradise as a garden with flowing water, rising from springs and fountains (Q88:10|88:10), trees with unceasing supply of fruits grow.
+Four rivers provide four different drinking substances, which are water, milk, honey, and wine (47:15), while wine in paradise doesn't intoxicate (52:23).
+Physical pleasures are understood to appeal to humans.
 In paradise, humans will still be humans, not turn to angels.[8]: 62  Each person that goes to Jannah is greeted by angels from every gate with the words, "Peace be upon you, because ye have endured with patience; how excellent a reward is paradise!"
-(Q13:24) [10] Each person lives near to the Lord in a garden (3:15) of perpetual bliss (13:23).
-In paradise, people would have "whatever they wish for" (Q25:16).[8]: 65  In each garden is a mansion (9:72), a high throne (88:10–16) of dignity (52:20) in a grove of cool shade (36:56–57), an adorned couch (18:31), rows of cushions, rich carpets spread out, a cup (Q88:10–16) full of wine (52:23), and every meat (52:22) and fruit (Q36:56–57) that is like the food on Earth (Q2:25).
+(Q13:24) Each person lives near to the Lord in a garden (3:15) of perpetual bliss (13:23).
+In paradise, people would have "whatever they wish for" (Q25:16).
+In each garden is a mansion (9:72), a high throne (88:10–16) of dignity (52:20) in a grove of cool shade (36:56–57), an adorned couch (18:31), rows of cushions, rich carpets spread out, a cup (Q88:10–16) full of wine (52:23), and every meat (52:22) and fruit (Q36:56–57) that is like the food on Earth (Q2:25).
 Each person is adorned in golden and pearl bracelets (Q35:33) and green garments of fine silk and brocade (Q18:31).

 Both men and women will have beautiful and pure spouses (Q2:25, Q4:57), accompanied by any children that did not go to Jahannam (Q52:21), and attended to by servant-boys with the spotless appearance similar to a protected pearls (Q52:24).
 The Believers Men will get untouched (Q55:56) virgin companions of equal age (56:35-38) and have large, beautiful eyes (37:48).